 Should you upgrade from the iPhone 11 to the iPhone 13?

-In short, if you’re happy with your iPhone 11, there’s no need to upgrade to the iPhone 13.
-But if you’re looking for a slightly better camera and 5G support, the iPhone 13 might be worth considering.
-We will share how to find the best prices in the next section.
+In short, if you are happy with your iPhone 11, there is no urgent need to upgrade to the iPhone 13.
+But if you want a better camera, 5G, and more years of software support, the iPhone 13 is worth the difference.
+We share how to find the best prices in the next section.

 Related comparisons: